-“The Design guide helps our designers to think about the product as a whole entity instead of large number of details.
+“The Design guide helps our designers think about the product as a whole entity instead of a large number of details.
 In addition, it gives guidance for day-to-day work,” says Roope Eskola, R&D Manager at Raute Corporation.

-”The Design guide helps our designers to think about the product as a whole entity instead of large number of details.
+”The Design guide helps our designers think about the product as a whole entity instead of a large number of details.
 In addition, it gives guidance for day-to-day work,” says Roope Eskola, R&D Manager at Raute Corporation.

 Positive feedback from customers and designers